vdfdev/jekyll-now/projects.md

 ## boardgame.io

-[boardgame.io](https://boardgame.io) is a library for streamlining the creation of board games.
+[boardgame.io](https://boardgame.io) is a FOSS library for streamlining the creation of board games.
 It provides tools for easily coding game rules, and functionalities like easily setting up multiplayer connections.
 I am a mantainer for this project.

 ## vdf.dev